kelvin-damian/alx-system_engineering-devops/0x00-shell_basics/README.md

-moving the file betty from one directory to the other
+Deleting the file betty from /tmp/my_first_directory